The Village School for Children

 The Village School an independent coeducational day school, serving students ages 18 months to 14 years, located in the Borough of Waldwick, in Bergen County, New Jersey, United States.
 The Village School is a Montessori school for children ranging from toddler to Middle School.
 Its programs are based in the fundamental philosophy of Dr. Maria Montessori.
-It is the one of the only Montessori schools in New Jersey to serve students ranging up to fifteen years of age.
+It is one of the Montessori schools in New Jersey to serve students ranging up to fifteen years of age.